Brenton Ryan

 About

-Highlights of Mr. Ryan’s appearances at the Metropolitan Opera include his house debut as Pedrillo in Die Entführung aus dem Serail, conducted by James Levine in his final appearance as Music Director, and subsequent appearances as Missail and covering Shuisky in a new production of Boris Godunov, Monostatos in the new Simon McBurney staging of Die Zauberflöte, Tanzmeister in Ariadne auf Naxos, Spoletta in the new David McVicar production of Tosca, and Der Narr in the new William Kentridge production of Wozzeck.
+On American stages, Mr. Ryan's relationship with the Metropolitan Opera has been a central thread of his career, where has been featured in over 100 performances.
+His house debut as Pedrillo in Die Entführung aus dem Serail was conducted by James Levine in his final appearance as Music Director, and subsequent appearances have included Missail and covering Shuisky in a new production of Boris Godunov, Monostatos in Simon McBurney's staging of Die Zauberflöte, Tanzmeister in Ariadne auf Naxos, Incredible in Andrea Chénier, Spoletta in David McVicar's new production of Tosca, Der Narr in William Kentridge's new production of Wozzeck, Basilio in Le nozze di Figaro, and Eros in John Adams' Antony and Cleopatra.

 Mr. Ryan is a winner of the Birgit Nilsson prize at the 2016 Operalia competition, a graduate of Rice University's Shepherd School of Music, and also holds a Bachelor of Music degree from DePaul University.
 He is featured in the film In Our Nature, starring John Slattery, Zach Gilford, Gabrielle Union, and Jena Malone, singing a selection from Pagliacci.